sdu-mp-21/eat-fit/README.md

 # EatFit flutter project
 Welcome to EatFit fitness app, our team's first flutter app.
+This project is fitness app created by SDU students for course CSS 223 using flutter technology.

 # Team
 Ravil Amangeldiuly